solvej-jaeger/Reanalysis_Staub_2024/README.md

 ## Overview
 This repository contains the analysis scripts and results for the reanalysis of The Function/Content Word Distinction and Eye Movements in Reading, a study originally conducted by Adrian Staub.
 The reanalysis was performed using R and is documented in an R Markdown file.

-Staub, A. (2024).
+Original study: Staub, A. (2024).
 The function/content word distinction and eye movements in reading.
 Journal of Experimental Psychology: Learning, Memory, and Cognition, 50(6), 967–984. https://doi.org/10.1037/xlm0001301

 The data and analysis scripts from the original study are available at: https://osf.io/8f5w7